Why we must act

 The national trend to include sustainability in all areas of higher education is robust.
 Sustainability is being integrated into planning, operations, procurement, governmental relations, curricular and co-curricular activities, and community partnerships.
 There is now an opportunity to institutionalize this progress.
 We call upon higher education administrators and their department of Human Resources to infuse sustainability principles and practices into job descriptions and most importantly, annual performance evaluations.
 Each faculty and staff member can make contributions to the institution’s sustainability practices, and performance evaluations can encourage their efforts.
 Lead institutions have already moved in this direction, including Arizona State and Cornell University.
 (Presidents and Executive Administrators have supported these endeavors with the assistance of Human Resources and offices of Sustainability.)

 SISL is a select group of academic associations and disciplinary societies working together to: 1) increase students' learning in undergraduate courses, and 2) to better prepare students for the 21st-century "Big Questions" that relate to real-world challenges such as energy, air and water quality, and climate change.
-The portal brings you to hundreds of learner activities, a Beginner's Toolkit, and essential components of sustainability to empower students to participate in forming soultions to urgent societal challenges
+The portal brings you to hundreds of learning activities, a Beginner's Toolkit, and essential components of sustainability to empower students to participate in forming soultions to urgent societal challenges

 Newest Partner Joins DANS